 Eisenhower’s productivity is legendary not only because of his accomplishments but also because his methods stood the test of time and worked in various situations.
 Through various roles and environments, Eisenhower delivered with remarkable consistency for decades.

-The Eisenhower Matrix is his best-known technique.
-It’s a simple decision-making tool that you can draw on a napkin and start using today.
+Eisenhower used a simple tool called the Eisenhower Matrix.
+You can draw it on a blank sheet of paper and start using it today.

 The Eisenhower Matrix